 …… there was ice.
-In the last great Ice Age, Ireland was covered in rock-crushing sheets of ice over 3,000m thick – that’s three kilometers!
+In the last great Ice Age, Ireland was covered in rock-crushing sheets of ice over a kilometer thick.
 As the great masses of ice started to melt and drift into the sea, the landscape was scoured, eradicating any remaining evidence of possible earlier human activity.

 The New Stone Age was marked by the introduction to Ireland of a whole new way of life: the domestication of cattle and pigs and the planting of wheat and barley allowed for the development of settled communities; large axes were used to fell trees for land clearance; rudimentary clay pots were fired in open hearths; and the first megalithic tombs appeared on the landscape.
 Territorial boundaries are evidenced by defensive ditches and embankments, and trade and exchange between different tribal groups became more widespread.

 With the introduction of bronze in about 2000BC, life in Ireland was again to undergo a radical change.
 The Bronze Age smiths became expert at the production not just of high quality bronze tools, they also became masters in manufacturing highly decorated gold ornamentation and personal jewellery.
 We know from the amount of weapons discovered and from the increase in skeletal combat-wounds that a warrior class developed, reflecting the evolution of new hierarchical structures.
 As societal organisation developed, a new elite class arose, who could demonstrate their wealth and their power with finely worked bronze swords or gold torcs.
 Religious beliefs changed too: stone circles and alignments, standing stones, large earthen enclosures were constructed, and the giant tombs of the Neolithic replaced by wedge tombs